top of page

 Ingredients for Your Vegan Mushroom Stew

-For 4 servings, gather:
+For four servings, gather:

 • 1 lb mushrooms (portobello, button, or a mix), sliced